trzemecki/Unum/README.md

     >>> float(two)
     2.0

-Another way to get at the value inside the Unum is with the asNumber method, which allows you to do a conversion at the same time
+Another way to get at the value inside the Unum is with the `number` method, which allows you to do a conversion at the same time

-    >>> speed.asNumber(mile/h) # Get the value in mile/h
+    >>> speed.number(mile/h) # Get the value in mile/h
     23.101743797879877
-    >>> speed.asNumber() # Get the value in the current units 10.3273778788
+    >>> speed.number() # Get the value in the current units 10.3273778788

 Standard library integration